The0xLedger/Gensyn_Node_Oracle_Guide/README.md

 ![image](https://github.com/The0xLedger/Gensyn_Node_Oracle_Guide/blob/Images/6.png)

-* Select Ubuntu Operating System and Ampere Shape.
+* Select Ubuntu Operating System and Shape as Ampere.
 * Select 4 OCPU and 24 GB Memory.
 * ⚠️ If you go beyond this limit it will cost you real money.